 Science Spotlight

-Scientist: Jianyong "Jamie" Wu, assistant professor, Division of Environmental Health Sciences
+Scientist: HB Franchino-Olsen, assistant professor, Division of Health Behavior and Health Promotion

 Researcher resources

-The Office of Research supports the research needs of faculty and staff from grants and contracts management to professional development and training that elevate research practices in the College of Public Health.
+The Office of Research supports the research needs of faculty and staff, including grants and contracts management, to help elevate the research practices in the College of Public Health.

 Back to top